-The following table shows the aggregate fees billed to us for professional services by KPMG for fiscal years 2019 and 2018:
+The following table shows the aggregate fees billed to us for professional services by Grant Thornton and our predecessor auditor KPMG for fiscal years 2020 and 2019:

-Fiscal 2019 Fiscal 2018

-Audit Fees (1) \$ 1,240,248 \$ 505,353

-Audit-Related Fees (2)

-Tax Fees (3) 132,830 91,640

-All Other Fees (4) 1,780

-Total Fees \$ 1,374,858 \$ 596,993
+Grant Thor nton Fiscal 2020 KPMG Fiscal 2020 KPMG Fiscal 2019 Audit Fees (1) \$ 521,023 \$ 62,029 \$ 1,240,248 Audit-Related Fees (2) 11,500 Tax Fees (3) 24,613 85,650 132,830 All Other Fees (4) 70,000 1,780 Total Fees \$ 545,636 \$ 229,179 \$ 1,374,858

-- (1) Audit fees represent fees billed or accrued for professional services rendered for the audit of our consolidated annual financial statements, the review of the interim condensed consolidated financial statements included in quarterly filings and services that are normally provided by KPMG in connection with statutory and regulatory filings or engagements and the audit of our internal control over financial reporting.
-In 2019, the audit fees included \$200,000 of fees relating to the acquisition of eight Field & Stream stores. - (2) Audit-related fees represent fees billed for services rendered during the fiscal year for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees".
-In 2019 and 2018, we did not incur any such fees. - (3) Tax fees represent fees billed for professional services rendered for the preparation of our federal and state income tax returns and other tax consulting services. - (4) All other fees represent fees billed for services other than those reported as "Audit Fees," "Audit-Related Fees" or "Tax Fees."
+(1) Audit fees represent fees billed or accrued for professional services rendered for the audit of our consolidated annual financial statements, the review of the interim condensed consolidated financial statements included in quarterly filings and services that are normally provided by Grant Thornton and KPMG in connection with statutory and regulatory filings or engagements and the audit of our internal control over financial reporting.
+In 2020, the audit fees for Grant Thornton included \$30,000 of fees relating to the acquisition of four Field & Stream stores.
+In 2019, the audit fees included \$200,000 of fees relating to the acquisition of eight Field & Stream stores.

+(2) Audit-related fees represent fees billed for services rendered during the fiscal year for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees".
+In 2020 audit-related fees include \$11,500 charged by KPMG for Grant Thornton to review their 2019 workpapers.

+(3) Tax fees represent fees billed for professional services rendered for the preparation of our federal and state income tax returns and other tax consulting services.

+(4) All other fees represent fees billed for services other than those reported as "Audit Fees," "Audit-Related Fees" or "Tax Fees."
+For 2020 the fees incurred relate to fees paid to KPMG for issuance of their consent for our 10-K filing.
 For 2019 the fees incurred were for an accounting research tool provided by KPMG.
-We did not incur any such fees in fiscal year 2018.

 None of the services described above were approved pursuant to the de minimis exception provided in Rule 2-01(c)(7) (i)(C) of Regulation S-X promulgated by the SEC.
-The Audit Committee also concluded that KPMG's provision of audit and tax services to the Company and its affiliates is compatible with KPMG's independence.
+The Audit Committee also concluded that Grant Thornton and KPMG's provision of audit and tax services to the Company and its affiliates is compatible with Grant Thornton and KPMG's independence.